Thejashree-M/Thejashree-M/README.md

 Aspiring Data Scientist | Python | Sql | Tableau | ML |
 -----------------------

-I'm a Biotechnology graduate with strong academic track record.
-I started learning Python, SQL, Tableau and focusing more on Machine Learning algorithms after I realized my passion towards Data Science.
-Now upgrading my skills with advanced techniques like NLP, Forecasting and AI.
+A recent Biotechnology graduate with a passion for Data Science.
+I'm on a journey to explore the vast world of data, turning into actionable insights.
+My goal is to contribute towards solving real world data problems and make an impact in the field of Data Science.

 * 🌍  I'm based in Bangalore, Karnataka, India
 * ✉️  You can contact me at [thejashreem14@gmail.com](mailto:thejashreem14@gmail.com)